HenriSchulte/Danish-Fact-Verification/README.md

 This directory contains our end-to-end fact verification system, consisting of an evidence retrieval and a classifier component.
 - classifier.py: Classifier component in Python
 - config.json: Configuration file for the classifier.
 See CONFIG section for details
-- DocumentRetrieval.jar: Compiled document retrieval component in Java
+- EvidenceRetrieval.jar: Compiled document retrieval component in Java
 - pipeline.bat: Batch script to run pipeline on Windows.
 See RUN ON WINDOWS for details
 - pipeline.sh: Shell script to run pipeline on MacOS.
 See RUN ON MAC for details